Are you ready to descend into the world of the Twilight Zone Tower of Terror at Disney World?

 - The lobby is decorated with authentic antiques found at various Los Angeles auctions to truly sell the realism of the story.

 Ready to make your trip out to Walt Disney World Resort, then get your no obligation, FREE Quote by filling out the form with The Park Prodigy by Clicking HERE!

-My Final Thoughts on the Disney Twilight Zone Tower of Terror
+My Final Thoughts on the Twilight Zone Tower of Terror at Disney World

 There is so much more to the story behind one of Disney’s most audacious and continuously beloved attractions.

 And while the Disney California Adventure version has been lost to make way for the epic Guardians of the Galaxy: Mission Breakout, you can visit the other versions at Tokyo Disney Sea and Disneyland Paris.

 With there being various versions, it is a credit to how popular the Twilight Zone Tower of Terror is to fans of both the Twilight Zone and the Disney magic.